wessware/wessware/README.md

 ##### <ins>Overview:</ins>
 This capstone project aimed at assessing best performing clustering models on a generic dataset.
 I tested: Random Forests, logistic regression, K-Nearest Neighbours, and Decision Trees.
 ##### <ins>Insights:</ins>
-+ Random Forest classifiers outperformed all the other base nodels both in accuracy and runtime.
++ Random Forest classifiers outperformed all the other base models both in accuracy and runtime.
 + On fine tuning, Random Forest classifiers were less likely to overfit compared to the other control models.
-+ There was a general improvement in accuracy accross all classifiers with the use of cross-validation data folds for model training & testing.
++ There was a general improvement in accuracy across all classifiers with the use of cross-validation data folds for model training & testing.

 ##### Tools & Methods: Python, Scikit-learn, plotly, KNN, Random Forest, Logistic Regression.